 Descriptive statistics were used to describe responses to quantitative inquiries.
-For regression analyses, Likert responses of "Agree" and "Strongly Agree" were grouped, while "Neutral", "Disagree", and "Strongly Disagree" were grouped together.
+For regression analyses, Likert responses of "Agree" and "Strongly Agree" were grouped, while "Neutral," "Disagree," and "Strongly Disagree" were grouped.
 SNM implantation-providing provinces at time of study were grouped as follows: Nova Scotia, New Brunswick, Quebec, Ontario, and Alberta.
 Demographic information will be presented using descriptive statistics, with categorical data presented as frequency counts and percentages.
-An a priori univariate binary logistic regression of variables by practice type (community vs academic) and SNM province vs non-SNM province were analyzed for confidence of recommending SNM, provider-perceived distance of SNM referral center, and literature efficacy achievability (Supplemental Figure 1, survey items 2A, 2C, and 3A).
-Groups were compared with the Pearson chi-square test or Fisher's exact test, where appropriate.
-Continuous variables are presented as median, and interquartile range.
-Data entry and all analyses were done using the software program SPSS 26.0 (SPSS Inc., Chicago, IL).
+An a priori univariate binary logistic regression of variables by practice type (community vs. academic) and SNM province vs. non-SNM province were analyzed for confidence of recommending SNM, provider-perceived distance of SNM referral center, and literature efficacy achievability (Supplementary Figure 1, survey items 2A, 2C, and 3A; available at cuaj.ca).
+Groups were compared with the Pearson Chi-squared test or Fisher's exact test, where appropriate.
+Continuous variables are presented as median and interquartile range (IQR).
+Data entry and all analyses were done using the software program SPSS 26.0 (SPSS Inc., Chicago, IL, U.S.).